evilsocket/opensnitch/wiki/GUI-known-problems.md

 ### No icons on the GUI

+Be sure that the package `qt5-svg` is installed.
+On Arch the package is `qt5-svg`, on Debian `libqt5svg5` (in other systems it may be called differently).
+Usually this package is a dependency of qt5ct, a tool to customize Qt appearance.

-Be sure that you have properly set the icon theme of your Window Manager.
+Be sure also that you have properly set the icon theme of your Window Manager.

 Launch the GUI as follow and see if the icons show up: `~ $ XDG_CURRENT_DESKTOP=GNOME opensnitch-ui`